usegalaxy-eu/intergalactic-most-wanted-list/README.md

 ~~~
 Contributions are always welcome.
 Here is a more detailed explanation how the schema works.
 ### Class
-What purpose does it serve, e.g. mining, (port-)scanner, multi-purpose...
+What purpose does it serve, e.g. mining, (port-)scanner, multi-purpose... .
+It can be an arbitrary yaml-compatible string.

 `nmap` would **not** be a `class`, because it is a specific tool for scanning and would be a `program` under the `scanning` class.